-The Dublin procedure is applied whenever the criteria of the Dublin III Regulation are met, and most outgoing requests are issued based on the criteria of irregular entry or a previous application in another Member State.
-Whereas in 2016, the majority of the 5,619 outgoing requests issued by Hungary were addressed to Greece, most requests issued in 2017, 2018 and 2019 concerned Bulgaria.
-In 2020, most requests, 17 out of 37 were addressed to Germany.
+The Dublin procedure is applied whenever the criteria of the Dublin III Regulation are met, and most outgoing requests are issued based on a previous application in another Member State or a rejection of a previous application in another Member State.
+Most requests issued in 2017, 2018 and 2019 concerned Bulgaria.
+In 2020 and 2021, most requests, 15 out of 41 were addressed to Germany.